Dragoljub Anđelković: Return to Sloga Kraljevo

 Anđelković and Marušić returned to Sloga in January 2015.
 Although Sloga was relegated to Serbian League West, Anđelković may have had his best half-season playing for Sloga.
 He played 14 matches in the league and scored a total of 7 goals: 4 at home, against Javor in the 16th, Kolubara in the 20th, Proleter in the 27th, and Sinđelić in the 29th fixture, and 3 away goals including 2 against Sloga Petrovac in the 26th, and 1 against Jedinstvo Putevi in the 28th fixture.

 OFK Petrovac / Sloga Petrovac

 After Sloga Kraljevo relegated from the Serbian First League, Anđelković moved in Montenegrin First League side OFK Petrovac.
 After he scored 3 goals on 10 matches during the first half of 2015–16 season, Dragoljub returned in Serbia and joined Sloga Petrovac.
 He made 6 First League appearances for the spring half-season, mostly as a back-up player.
 After the club dissolved in summer 2016, Anđelković left as a free agent.

 Borac Čačak

 In summer 2016, Anđelković joined Borac Čačak.
-After pre-season period, he signed two-and-a-half year deal with the club.
+After pre-season period, he signed a two-and-a-half-year deal with the club.
 He made his official debut for new club in second fixture match of the 2016–17 Serbian SuperLiga season, replacing Marko Zoćević in second half of a match against Mladost Lučani, played on 30 July 2016.